ranbureand/multilingual-experiment/readme.markdown

 ## Includes

-Most of the includes in this basic site are used in building its navigation.
+The purpose of most of the includes in this basic site is building the navigation.

 ### header.html